mark-sed/ebe/readme.md

 Harrison Ford & Anthony Daniels
 ```

-We can give these 2 files to ebe compiler and it should be able to find a program which modifies any text written in this way and rewrite it in an expected format.
-There is also a chance that ebe will not be able to find such a program, in that case program with best fitness will be compiled.
+We can give these 2 files to Ebe compiler and it should be able to find a program which modifies any text written in this way and rewrite it in an expected format.
+There is also a chance that Ebe will not be able to find such a program, in that case program with best fitness will be compiled.
 Compiled program can then be used for modification on any input file which follows input example given.